Reemansour1/Voting-app-/README.md

 touch Vagrantfile

+-adding a pre-built virtual machine (VM) image, known as a "box".

+#Command#
 vagrant box add ubuntu/bionic64

+- list the vagrant box

+#Command#

 vagrant box list | grep bionic64

+- Initialize the Vagrant environment:

+#Command#

 vagrant.exe init ubuntu/bionic64 --force

--Initialize the Vagrant environment, use Vagrant to provision the VM and Boot up the machine using:
+- Use Vagrant to provision the VM and Boot up the machine using:

 #Command#

 vagrant.exe up

--After that,log in to the guest Ubuntu VM using:
+- After that,log in to the guest Ubuntu VM using:

 #Command#